 |

-Prevailing wage & apprenticeship compliance required.
+Prevailing wage and apprenticeship compliance required.
+Five times the non-PWA base rate.

 50%+ energy savings | 2026 Max | $2.97 – $5.94 |